Date of Last Update

-A regular faculty or staff member who loses time from work during his/her regular schedule of hours because of military training as a reservist or National Guardsman or due to a civil disturbance, not exceeding four (4) weeks per year, shall be paid the difference between his/her base military pay and his/her regular pay.
+A regular faculty or staff member who loses time from work during their regular schedule of hours because of military training as a reservist or National Guardsman or due to a civil disturbance, not exceeding four (4) weeks per year, shall be paid the difference between their base military pay and their regular pay.
 Adjunct faculty and temporary staff members are not eligible for military duty pay.

 The University will continue to provide health insurance for benefit eligible faculty and staff members, as well as their enrolled dependents, who are on duty less than thirty (30) days.
 Faculty and staff members serving for more than thirty 30 days may elect to continue health insurance coverage for themselves and any enrolled dependents through COBRA.

 Faculty and staff members are entitled to an unpaid military leave of absence, with reemployment rights, for a period up to five years.
 The five years is a cumulative total and includes both past and present military service.
 Military leave for adjunct faculty and temporary staff will not extend beyond the appointment end date.